Barefoot Holistics | Reflexology in Albany WA

 Where does reflexology come from?

-Wander through a brief history of reflexology, from its expected origins in Ancient Egypt to where it is today as a highly regarded complementary therapy.
+Step through a brief history of reflexology, from its expected origins in Ancient Egypt to where it is today as a highly regarded complementary therapy.

-Ancient Egypt, 2330 BC
+Ancient Egypt, circa 2330 BC

 Picture